HeveraletLaidCenx/inochi2d-docs/docs/source/spec/inp/profiles.rst

 2. Standard
 3. Extended

-| Additionally Inochi2D will be supporting named extensions to the format, so that implementors can chose to add, remove or modify features of the spec for their needs.
+| Additionally, Inochi2D will be supporting named extensions to the format, so that implementors can be chosen to add, remove or modify features of the spec for their needs.
 | Every vendor which makes an extension has a unique prefix.
 The official Inochi2D Extension prefix is ``I2D``.
 | Extensions will depend on a profile and Inochi2D version to be available, the extensions will in general specify which version of Inochi2D they target and what profile.